3-Year Winston-Salem Distance Education MSW Program

 8. What are the tuition costs?
 How do I apply for student loans?

 For current costs, please visit the Cashiers Office.
+Distance Education students pay the Off-Campus Programs School of Social Work tuition and fess rate per credit hour during their first two years of the program; for the final-year of study, Distance Education students pay the On-Campus School of Social Work tuition and fees rate.
 Students admitted to the program may apply for federal student loans by completing a free application for Federal Student Aid (FAFSA).
 The priority deadline is March 1.

 For more information, contact: